captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (SHARON gestures emphatically: OUT.)
 OUT.
 She.
 Is OUT.
 Right now.
 What?
 Well I guess she must've stepped out right after she called you.
 (Beat - he's asking her something.)
 Marijuana?
 Your mother?
 I have no idea.
-You'll have to ask her that.
+You ' l l have to ask her that.
 Okay.
 Okay.
 You too.
-(---
+rCCMn3nOnfln
-## ROBYN:
+ 41
-hangs up.)
+(ROBYN hangs up.)
 (A beat.
 Co-conspirators.
 Then:)
 You told him you smoked pot?
 ---
 ## SHARON:
 I didn't mean to
-I meant to say something eise
+I meant to say something else
 some bullshit Mom thing
-stay safe, be eareful, don't ride the subway at night and then I said that.
+stay safe, be careful, don't ride the subway at night and then I said that.
 Instead.
 (Beat.)
 ---